Best Compost Bin For Your Home

 Hot compost comes from a compost pile constructed with a balance of nitrogen-rich and carbon-rich materials that are turned regularly, at least once every week or two.
 It is also kept evenly moist with occasional watering.
 Hot compost becomes very hot to the touch due to the organic breakdowns constantly occurring, killing weed seeds and many disease pathogens.

-The final stage of composting is known as the cooling stage and this is where the compost matures and the pile settles into a uniform mix.
+The final stage of composting is known as the cooling stage.
+This is where the compost matures and the pile settles into a uniform mix.
 This can take up to four months.
-Turning occasionally is important, and during this final stage you may want to begin a second compost location and refrain from adding to the near complete one.
+Turning occasionally is important.
+During this final stage, you may want to begin a second compost location and refrain from adding to the near-complete one.